Are You a Part of the Kingdom of God?

 And he who was seated on the throne said, “Behold, I am making all things new.” – Revelation 21:5

-The Kingdom of God at this point in time is about God’s redemptive rule within people’s lives.
-It is in hidden and invisible form, which destroys the works of evil in a spiritual manner.
+The Kingdom of God at this point in time is about God’s redemptive rule within people’s lives through Christ with a future hope and anticipation for his return.

-The mystery of the Kingdom of God is portrayed in the many parables that Jesus told.
+The Kingdom of God is described in the many parables that Christ told.

-The Kingdom of God is manifested in a humble way in this age as it is about God’s grace and mercy.
+The Kingdom of God is this age is manifested in a humble way being about God’s grace and mercy through Christ.
 It is not about exerting physical power and might with the goal of physically doing away with evil.
-It is about preaching the good news of the Gospel of the Kingdom.
-It is about the sacrifice of the followers of Jesus Christ who humbly continue to serve their King as they are persecuted for doing so.
-They sacrifice everything out of love, just as Jesus did so others may know the mystery of His Kingdom too.
+It is about preaching the Good News, the Gospel of the Kingdom.
+It is about the sacrifice of the followers of Christ who are in humble service to their King.

-The Kingdom is about God’s absolute rule and reign in people’s lives.
+The Kingdom is about God’s absolute rule and reign in people’s lives through Christ.
 It is the action of His sovereignty is this age and the one that is to come.
-It is presently here, but is also coming soon.
-The mystery is that today, it is in invisible form, but then unexpectedly, it will objectively and physically come and destroy and defeat all who have denied seeking the Kingdom.
+It is presently here in people's heart and minds, but is also will come in the physical one day when Christ returns in the glory of his Father.

-But seek first the kingdom of God and his righteousness, and all these things will be added to you. - Matthew 6:33
+But seek first the kingdom of God and His righteousness, and all these things will be added unto you. - Matthew 6:33

 - Escaping the Grip of Spiritual Babylon